PostHog/posthog.com/contents/blog/the-posthog-array-1-18-0.md

 ### [Honorary Mention: Requiring Curly Brackets](https://github.com/PostHog/posthog/pull/2505)

-Our codebase now disallows bracket-less control structures, enforcing curly brackets on if statements.
+Our codebase now disallows bracket-less control structures, enforcing curly brackets on `if` statements for unbeatable readability.

 As described by Michael, one of our engineers: